vesterheim/vesterheim.github.io/exhibitions/special/skal-scandinavian-spirits/index.md

 Also in conjunction with the exhibition, Lexi from the Old Ballard Liquor Company in Seattle, Washington, will teach two workshops about aquavit in October.

-Vesterheim's presentation of this exhibition is sponsored by Dennis Johnson.
+Vesterheim’s presentation of this exhibition is sponsored by Dennis Johnson, The Edward Jones Investment Offices of Dick Cuvelier and Troy Whitehill, and Dennis Larson.